Find Affordable College Courses

 The average amount in student loans that health science majors at UT Dallas take out while working on their Bachelor's Degree is $17,320.

-With a ranking of #6, Stephen F Austin State University did quite well on this year’s best schools for health sciences and services students working on their bachelor’s degree.
-Located in the remote town of Nacogdoches, SFASU is a public school with a fairly large student population.
+Stephen F Austin State University landed the #6 spot in the 2023 rankings for the best bachelor’s degree health sciences and services programs.
+Located in the town of Nacogdoches, SFASU is a public school with a large student population.

 The average amount in student loans that health science majors at SFASU take out while working on their Bachelor's Degree is $27,878.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $236.